 rothko chapel sustains hurricane damages

 The Rothko Chapel in Houston, Texas, a celebrated sacred space originally built in 1971, has closed indefinitely due to damage sustained during Hurricane Beryl last month.
 Exceptionally heavy rain and gale-force winds during the storm resulted in some leakage through the roof.
-Part of the ceiling and several walls sustained water damage, and three of Mark Rothko’s panels were also affected to varying degrees.
+Part of the ceiling and several walls sustained water damage, and four of Mark Rothko’s panels were also affected to varying degrees.
 The Chapel has engaged Whitten & Proctor Fine Art Conservation to lead the analysis and assessment, with the full cost of repairs and the extent of the damage still being determined.

 all images © Elizabeth Felicella